iSaluki/phhs6/content/sixth/Business/Units/fh/FiscalAndMonetaryPolicy.md

 - Their main aim is to try and keep inflation around 2%
 - Look to support stability and economic growth

+## Open Trade and Protectionism

+### Protectionism

+- The opposite of free/open trade
+- The main aim is to protect domestic businesses and industries from any overseas competition and prevent the outcome resulting solely from open trade

+#### Tariffs

+- A tariff or tax/duty that raises the price of imported products
+- An attempt to reduce the domestic demand for the specific imported products
+- Intended to allow domestic suppliers to scale up

+#### Quotas